ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 }
 ```

-Following example demonstrates how to stub a member function to return different values on subsequent calls.
+The following example demonstrates how to stub a member function to return different values on subsequent calls.

 ```ballerina
 @test:Config {}